bartvanbenthem/stackit-compute-operator/README.md

 A Kubernetes operator that manages the lifecycle of [STACKIT](https://www.stackit.de/) Compute Engine resources through four custom resources: `Server`, `Volume`, `Image`, and `Network`.
-It is scoped to Compute Engine (IaaS); STACKIT networks in the wider sense (routing, VPCs) beyond what these four resources cover remain out of scope for this version.
+It's scoped to Compute Engine (IaaS) — broader STACKIT networking (routing, VPCs) beyond these four resources is out of scope for this version.

 Built on the [official STACKIT Go SDK](https://github.com/stackitcloud/stackit-sdk-go) (`services/iaas/v2api`).